The Devil and Miss Jones

-The Devil and Miss Jones is a 1941 American comedy film directed by Sam Wood and starring Jean Arthur, Robert Cummings, and Charles Coburn.
+The Devil and Miss Jones is a 1941 American romantic comedy film directed by Sam Wood and starring Jean Arthur, Robert Cummings, and Charles Coburn.
 Its plot follows a department store tycoon who goes undercover in one of his Manhattan shops to ferret union organizers, but instead becomes involved in the employees' personal lives.

 With a screenplay by Norman Krasna, the film was the product of an independent collaboration between Krasna and producer Frank Ross (Jean Arthur's husband).
 Their short-lived production company released two films through RKO Radio Pictures (Miss Jones and the later A Lady Takes a Chance released in 1943).
-The film was well received by critics upon its release and garnered Oscar nominations for Coburn and Krasna.
+The film was well received by critics upon its release and garnered Academy Award nominations for Coburn and Krasna.

 Plot

-Cantankerous tycoon John P. Merrick goes undercover as a shoe clerk at "Neely's", one of his New York department stores, to identify agitators trying to form a union, after seeing a newspaper picture of his employees hanging him in effigy.

-In the store he takes on a new persona, Thomas Higgins.
-After almost failing the minimum intelligence test he is sent to join the shoe department.
-There he befriends fellow clerk Mary Jones and her recently fired boyfriend Joe O'Brien, a labor union organizer.
-As time goes on, his experiences cause him to grow more sympathetic to his workers.
+Cantankerous tycoon John P. Merrick, the richest man in the world, learns that he has been hung in effigy by the employees of a department store that he owns, who are trying to unionize the store.
+To identify the agitators, Merrick, who has not had his photograph in a newspaper in 20 years, goes undercover as a shoe clerk at the store under the assumed name Thomas Higgins.
+There, he befriends fellow clerk Mary Jones and her recently fired boyfriend Joe O'Brien, a labor union organizer.
+Over time, his experiences cause him to grow more sympathetic to his workers.
 He also starts to fall in love with sweet-natured clerk Elizabeth Ellis.

-During a beach day at Coney Island with his coworkers, John begins to see a different side of Joe after he helps him avoid an arrest at a local police station by reciting the Bill of Rights and the Declaration of Independence.
-Afterwards John joins Joe, Elizabeth, and Mary on the beach, where he and Elizabeth nap until dark.
+During a trip to the beach at Coney Island with his co-workers, Merrick begins to see a different side of Joe after he helps him avoid an arrest at a local police station by reciting the Bill of Rights and the Declaration of Independence.
+Merrick then joins Joe, Elizabeth, and Mary on the beach, where he and Elizabeth nap until dark.
 Believing the two to be fully asleep, Joe and Mary discuss the union attempts and the future of their relationship.
-Unbeknownst to them, John listens in and after Joe leaves he pretends to awake, taking the opportunity to grab a list Joe dropped of employees willing to strike.
+Unbeknownst to them, Merrick listens in, and after Joe leaves, he pretends to awake, taking the opportunity to grab a list Joe dropped of employees willing to strike.